 The Architecture Drawing Prize

-The Architecture Drawing Prize welcomes entries from architects, designers and students from around the world while celebrating drawing’s significance as a tool in capturing and communicating ideas.
-This is in the spirit of many great architects of the past from Palladio through John Soane to Le Corbusier and Cedric Price, who developed the device of drawing in different ways to advance the art of architecture.
-How is this happening now in our highly visually driven culture and with the many new tools available to us?
+The Architecture Drawing Prize welcomes entries from architects, designers and students from around the world while celebrating drawing's significance as a tool in capturing and communicating ideas.
+This is in the spirit of many great architects of the past from Palladio to John Soane, Le Corbusier and Cedric Price, who used drawing to advance the art of architecture.
+How is this happening today in our highly visually driven culture and with so many tools available to us?
 The Drawing Prize is an important platform to reflect on such questions.

 ENTRIES ARE NOW CLOSED FOR 2017